 People laughed at Harvey when he quit his job to pursue comedy.
 And he lost every comedy competition he entered.
 He had some terrible performances in front of big crowds.
 And he was scared before any big major event.

-His took some big lessons learned from his failures though.
-He started keeping tabs on his jokes.
+Yet, he took some big lessons learned from his failures.
+Harvey started keeping tabs on his jokes.
 He scored based on the crowd’s reaction and used that feedback to decide what could stay and what should go.

 Steve Harvey recommends you don’t find any time for the haters.
 When you respond and entertain them, you give them power.